 Criteria:

-Eligible Letters & Science seniors must have a minimum grade point average of a 3.75.
+Eligible Letters & Science seniors must have a minimum grade point average of a 3.75 and must be Spring 2025 graduates.

-The deadline to apply through the Wisconsin Scholarship Hub known as WiSH is Monday, January 23, 2023.
+The deadline to apply through the Wisconsin Scholarship Hub known as WiSH will be in January 26, 2025 for the 2025-2026 fellowship year.

 How to Apply